What we are researching

 Cooperation partners: Department of Communication and Public Relations, University Archives, University Museums

-Coexistence and coexistence of Jews and non-Jews in private spaces in Central Europe: Budapest and Vienna, 1900-1930
+Entanglements of Jews and non-Jews in Private Spaces in Central Europe: Budapest and Vienna, 1900–1930

 In this project, I examine personal encounters between Jews and non-Jews in Budapest and Vienna around 1900.
 The historiography of Jews at the beginning of modernity is still characterized by a narrative of private isolation.
 For this reason, Jewish history has often been understood as particular and not as part of a general history.
 The lack of studies of private everyday life in the historiography of Jews in the Habsburg Monarchy has led to a narrative of cultural participation, but not of private involvement.
 Without an adequate elaboration of non-exclusive narratives about the Jews of Budapest and Vienna, we underestimate the impact of Jewish-non-Jewish relations, especially in daily routines.